Kraken goaltender Chris Driedger, who started last two games, enters COVID protocol

-Driedger started the 2-1 loss in St. Louis on Thursday night and the 3-1 loss to the Kings on Saturday, where he allowed two goals.
+Driedger started the 2-1 loss in St. Louis on Thursday night and the 3-1 loss to the Los Angeles Kings on Saturday night at Climate Pledge Arena, where he allowed two goals.

 The 27-year-old goalie has started nine games this season with an .896 save percentage.
 He last started two games in a row at the end of November, when he beat the Sabres and Panthers, and was placed on injured reserve.